hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Controls the ``mana`` points the player has.
 Available ``mana`` is the skill multipled by TODO.

 ##### Lore
 Used for identification of objects.

-When an object is looked at a skill check of Lore Vs xx is performed and the result stored in the object ``heading`` value.
+When an object is looked at, a skill check of ``Lore`` Vs 8 is performed and the result stored in the object ``heading`` value.

 The ``heading`` bits 0-1 are set with values as follows:

     0 = Unidentified